Availity/availity-angular/src/ui/dimmer/README.md

 ## Dimmer

-avDimmer is a directive that displays a message or effect over an element.
+`avDimmer` is a directive that displays a message or effect over an element. `avDimmer` checks for a specific child element and if its found, will call a velocity animation on it based on a show and hide event.

 ### Usage

-Have the 'availity.ui' module in your application

 ```javascript
 angular.module('app', ['availity.ui']);
 ```

-### avDimmerConfig
+### Configuration

-The avDimmer directive checks for a specific child element and if its found, will call a velocity animation on it based on a show and hide event.

-By default, the directive will use:

-* A child element with the css class `.dimmer-content`
-* The velocity animations `fadeIn` and `fadeOut`
-* The velocity options of `{ duration: 250 }`
-* Calling the show behavior on `mouseenter`
-* Calling the hide behavior on `mouseleave`

-The overall structure of this is:
+`avDimmerConfigProvider` can be used to globally set values for all `avDimmer` instances.
+Directive overrides are allow passing the configuration to attribute `av-dimmer-config`.

 ```javascript

   {
     animationConfig: {
       duration: 250